 The proposed parking ratio would be consistent with other nearby developments along Victoria Street, such as Victoria Gardens (2.57 spaces per unit) and Ocean Breeze Villas (2.5 spaces per unit).
 Although a formal parking demand analysis specific to this project was not prepared, the proposed reduction in parking is supported by several contextual and project-specific factors.
 For example, a similar residential project of comparable size, unit count, and parking configuration was approved by the Planning Commission on February 10, 2025, for a 38-unit live/work condominium development located at 960 West 16th Street.
 That project included 100 total parking spaces-76 within private garages and 24 as open parking/driveway spaces.
-As part of the review, a parking study was conducted using empirical data from two existing live/work developments in the City: the Lighthouse Community (89 units) and the Level 1 development on Industrial Way (60 units).
+As part of the review, a parking study was conducted using empirical data from two existing live/work development on Industrial Way (60 units).
 The study identified a peak mid-day parking demand of 2.57 spaces per unit.

 The proposed project provides a parking ratio of 2.58 spaces per unit, consistent with comparable projects in the City.
 Additionally, public on-street parking is available along the south side of Victoria Place, which may serve as supplemental parking if needed.
 The project is also close to bike lanes and transit, providing access to car-free travel.
+Therefore, staff supports the parking deviation as the proposed parking supply is adequate to meet anticipated demand.